sycomix/Mycroft/README.md

 Because Mycroft will need to hold a wakelock, and be an active high priority service, it's notification bar should have an edittext and submit button for users to enter textual input if they are unable to talk

+Care needs to be taken in the parser broadcast design.
+If too many parsers are installed it could really impact performance and battery life

+A settings menu should be added to determine which parsers/modules are active (with a toggle to activate/deactivate them) and to set how the wakelock is structured (Always on, only on when screen on, always on when charging, etc)

 As time goes on new custom intents can be added, so that other components such as pocketsphinx or the TTS modules can be replaced.

 Eventually I am to individualize the Assistant to each user, and incorporate Machine Learning packages, but for now I am trying to replicate Mycrofts core functionality.